HedgehogDevelopment/tds-custom-validators/README.md

 # TDS Custom Validators

-A set of custom validators you can add to your TDS solution.
+A set of custom validators you can add to TDS.
+Also a good starting point to build your own validators.